pascal-fb-martin/HouseSprinkler/README.md

 The HouseSprinkler program is an irrigation controller that can fetch a watering index from various Internet sites, or else uses a static seasonal adjustment from its local configuration.
 The goal is to apply a watering index without requiring the end user to manually enter an index value every day or week.

 This controller does not implement any Internet watering index provider API itself.
-This job is outsourced to separate services, like `Waterwise` or `HouseCIMIS`, which implement the API for their respective provider and provide the result in an uniform format.
+This job is outsourced to separate services, like `Waterwise` or `HouseCIMIS`, which implement the API for their respective provider and publish the result in an uniform format.
 Adding a new watering index provider is simply to implement and run a new watering index service.

-There are two ways to adjust the amount of water provided:
+There are two ways that this program uses the watering index to adjust the amount of water provided:

 - Adjust the duration of each watering.
-- Adjust how frequently the watering is activated.
+- Adjust how frequently the watering is scheduled (i.e. adjust the interval).

 The first type of adjustment is the most common.
 Some gardeners do not recommend it: their point is that a short watering does not allow the water to penetrate deep in the soil, plants roots do not grow deep and more water is lost to evaporation.
 They recommend adjusting the watering interval instead, for example twice a week in summer, once a week in the fall and every other week in winter.
 Larger intervals also starve new weed growths of the shallow moisture they need.

 This irrigation controller allows selecting either mode on a per schedule basis:

 - If the schedule references an interval table, the schedule's interval will be estimated based on the current watering index for the launched program and that named interval table.
+The watering durations are not adjusted in this case.
 - Otherwise the program will uses its current watering index to adjust the watering durations.

 Note that which watering index is used for each program is the highest priority index among the online indexes available and the static seasonal index referenced by the program.